ycabon/presentations/2019-devsummit/Visualizing-Temporal-Data-with-the-ArcGIS-API-for-JavaScript/presentation.md

 ---

-## Visualizing time using Arcade: Color earthquakes by age.
+## Visualizing time using Arcade: Color earthquakes by age

-TODO Jeremy

 ---